 It costs a lot to buy and sell property

 This is still true for existing homeowners largely because of stamp duty.
-Removing stamp duty for first-time buyers on the first £300k makes it theoretically possible to move with less than £2k spent on fees.
+Removing stamp duty for first-time buyers on the first £300k when I bought in 2018 made it theoretically possible to move with less than £2k spent on fees.
+From 1st July – 30 September 2021 there is no stamp duty on the first £250k of a purchase price.
+From 1 October 2021, this drops to £125k and then you pay a percentage tax in stages on the rest of the property’s value above £125k.
+Always check the government website for the latest tax bands as they could change again.

 Depending on what kind of survey you opt for, and if you choose a solicitor that charges a package fee then the administrative side of buying doesn’t have to be so painful.